tddfellow/tddfellow.github.io/source/_posts/2017-03-20-drakes-24-hours-challenge-or-how-to-be-less-negative.markdown

 3. Every time we notice a negative thought or we are saying something negative, reset the stopwatch.

 ### My Experience So Far

+Over this year, I felt like I am able to detect the negative feeling before it manifests as a negative thought, a judgement, or a phrase.
+This helps me to be more calm, be more patient, and generally not spend time on worthless things.
+If I know that something makes me unhappy or confuses me, I am able to call it out, and fix the problem without causing people around me to feel bad about it.

+Another thing that I have learned that, as soon as I am tired, I lose these abilities and fall back to reacting instead of responding.
+Good night sleep helps a lot with that ;)

+I highly recommend you try this challenge.

+## Thanks

+Thank you for reading, my dear reader.
+If you liked it, please share this article on social networks and follow me on Twitter: [@waterlink000](https://twitter.com/waterlink000).

+If you have any questions or feedback for me, don’t hesitate to reach me out on Twitter: [@waterlink000](https://twitter.com/waterlink000).